Internal Governance Monopoly

 SSRN Abstract ID: 6050034

-IVA is built around the idea that value only matters if organizations can actually see it clearly enough to make better decisions under real operating conditions.
+IVA is built around the idea that value only matters if organizations can see it clearly enough to make better decisions under real operating conditions.

 Work examining how approval structures, reporting demands, and incentive protection shape organizational behavior.